Skip to main content

 Philadelphia and Beyond

-Lacroix sits in the upper tier of Philadelphia fine dining alongside rooms like My Loup, which takes a more casual approach to French-inspired cooking, and Mawn for Cambodian-inflected tasting menus at a different price point.
+Lacroix sits in the upper tier of Philadelphia fine dining alongside rooms like My Loup, which takes a more casual approach to French-inspired cooking, Mawn for Cambodian-inflected tasting menus at a different price point.
 For the full Philadelphia picture, see our full Philadelphia restaurants guide, hotels guide, bars guide, wineries guide, and experiences guide.

 If you're benchmarking Lacroix against French American fine dining nationally, relevant comparisons include Bûcheron in Minneapolis and Café du Parc in Washington, D.C.
-For the leading of the American fine dining range, Le Bernardin in New York City, The French Laundry in Napa, and Alinea in Chicago set the ceiling.
+For the best of the American fine dining range, Le Bernardin in New York City, The French Laundry in Napa, and Alinea in Chicago set the ceiling.
 Lazy Bear in San Francisco, Single Thread Farm in Healdsburg, and Emeril's in New Orleans round out the national picture for occasion-driven tasting menu dining.

 Frequently Asked Questions